2015 World Women's Snooker Championship: Knockout stage

-Players listed in bold indicate match winner.
+Results of the main draw are shown below.
+Players listed in bold indicate match winners.

-Plate competition
+Related competitions

 The Plate competition was for players who did not reach the main knockout draw, and was held on 20 April 2016.
 It was won by Jasmine Bolsover, who also made the highest break, 48, in the first frame of her match against Sandra Bryan.
 Bolsover, aged 15, had been given special permission to take two days off from her GCSE schedule, and received £120 prize money as the winner.
 Vicky Shirley received £60 as runner-up.
 Bolsover had recently reached the final of the Connie Gough Memorial ranking tournament, where she lost to Reanne Evans.

-Players listed in bold indicate match winners.

-Other events

-Apart from the plate competition, a number of other events took place around the World Championship.

 Plate competition winner Jasmine Bolsover also won the under-21 final, and, with Reanne Evans, the Women's Doubles final.
-Prize money awarded is shown in brackets.
+Results of finals are shown below; prize money awarded is shown in brackets.